jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `tracer_id_128bit` attribute of the `jaeger-tracer` resource of the `microprofile-opentracing-smallrye` subsystem
 Can you get the tracer_id_128bit attribute of the myJaegerTracer jaeger-tracer resource of the microprofile-opentracing-smallrye subsystem ?
 Can you get the tracer_id_128bit attribute of the myJaegerTracer jaeger tracer resource of the microprofile opentracing smallrye subsystem ?
+## syntax of the operation to get the `microprofile-jwt-smallrye` subsystem
+Can you get the microprofile-jwt-smallrye subsystem?
+Can you get the microprofile-jwt-smallrye?
+Can you retrieve all the attributes of the microprofile-jwt-smallrye subsystem?
+## syntax of the operation to get the `batch-jberet` subsystem
+Can you get the batch-jberet subsystem?
+Can you get the batch-jberet?
+Can you retrieve all the attributes of the batch-jberet subsystem?
 ## syntax of the operation to get the `default-job-repository` attribute of the `batch-jberet` subsystem
 Can you get the default-job-repository attribute of the batch-jberet subsystem?
 Can you get the default job repository attribute of the batch jberet subsystem?